-No. Revenue receipt Capital receipt It has long-term effect.
+No. Revenue receipt Capital receipt 1 benefit is enjoyed within It has long-term effect.
 The benefit is enjoyed for many years in future.
+2 recurring and Regular in nature.
 It does not occur again and again.
 It is Non recurring and irregular in nature.
 3 It is shown in profit and loss account on the credit side.
 It is shown in the Balance Sheet on the liability side.
 4 It does not produce capital receipt.
 Capital receipt, when invested, produces revenue receipt e.g. when capital is invested by the owner, business gets revenue receipt (i.e. sale proceeds of goods etc.).

-5 This does not increase or decrease the value of asset or liability.
-1 1 6 Sometimes, expenses of capital nature are to be incurred for revenue receipt, e.g., purchase of shares of a company is capital expenditure but dividend received on shares is a revenue receipt.
-Sometimes expenses of revenue nature are to be incurred for such receipt e.g. on obtaining loan (a capital receipt) interest is paid until its repayment.
+5 This does not increase or The capital receipt decreases decrease the value of asset the value of asset or or liability. increases the value of liability e.g. sale of a fixed asset, loan from bank etc. 6 Sometimes, expenses of capital nature are to be incurred for revenue Sometimes expenses of receipt, revenue nature are to be incurred for such receipt e.g. e.g., purchase of shares of aon obtaining loan (a capital company is capital receipt) interest is paid until expenditure but dividendits repayment. received on shares is a revenue receipt.